va3wam/TWIPeCalibrate/README.md

 .................... [-4017,-4016] --> [-3,13]  [715,716] --> [-3,13]   [5399,5400] --> [16376,16396]   [134,135] --> [-1,2]    [-10,-9] --> [-1,3]     [-82,-82] --> [0,1]
 -------------- done --------------
 ```
-Once the calibratin routine is done record the numbers in the last line.
+Once the calibration routine is done record the numbers in the last line.
 In this example we see these numbers:

 <ul>
 <li>XAccel show the range of values [-4017,-4016].
 Pick the middle of the range which we will call -4017 in this case.</li>